 It is nice that the tank can be set up for single or dual coil to offer more flexibility but when using a single coil the vape wasn’t anything particularly special and to get half decent flavour with this one I feel that you really need to dual coil it.

-In all honesty if you want a dual coil tank then I would personally suggest you skip this one and go and buy the EHPro Billow V2 instead because the vape it offers is miles better than this one.
+In all honesty if you want a ver good sub ohm stock coil tank then I would personally suggest you skip this one and go buy one of these instead because the vape it offers is miles better than this one.

 I think that this tank is very subjective and I would recommend you read/watch a lot of reviews to find out if it’s right for you.
 If you enjoyed the Zephyrus or the Goliath V1 then you might be very satisfied with this one but personally I just find it a well-made but very average RTA.